aneldev/dynadux/README.md

 ```

 # Example to create a store
-This is a state management to add and remove todo items.
+This is the store to add and remove todo items.

 ```
 const actions = {